djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 > You are viewing the calico-containers documentation for release **release**.
 <!--- end of master only -->

-# Manually Deploying a Dockerized Mesos Cluster with Calico.
+# Manually Deploying a Dockerized Mesos Cluster with Calico

 In these instructions, we will run a Mesos Cluster where all cluster services run as Docker containers.
 This speeds deployment and will prevent pesky issues like incompatible dependencies.
 The services we will need are: